Moments in History

 On 11 August 1975 a Department of Transportation press release noted that the Commandant, ADM Owen Siler, announced “that women will join the Corps of Cadets at New London. . .Admiral Siler said his decision to admit women to the Academy was based on the many contributions he expected women to make in the peace-time missions of the Coast Guard. . .He noted that current statutes do not bar the admission of women to the Coast Guard Academy and that action by Congress will not be required.
 This decision is also in keeping with the strong commitment of the leadership of the Department of Transportation to assure equal rights for women.”
 An article in the CGA Alumni Bulletin noted that the Academy “thus becomes the first of the armed forces to open its doors to women.”
 (Alumni Bulletin (Sep/Oct 1975), p.
 8.

-In November of 1975 the Commandant approved a new uniform for women in the Coast Guard designed by Edith Head, Hollywood fashion expert.
+In November of 1975 the Commandant approved a new uniform for women in the Coast Guard.
+Edith Head, a celebrated Hollywood fashion expert, designed the uniform.

 On 1 January 1976 all aviation ratings opened to women.
 This completed opening to women all ratings in which "their service would not unacceptably impact the sea-isolated/shore duty ratio."